iRONStoolbox/iRONStoolbox.github.io/index.md

 You can download the functions from the iRONS Github repository: [iRONS Software](https://github.com/iRONStoolbox/iRONStoolbox/iRONS/Software/)

-To install the iRONS Software locally: `pip install irons`

 ### iRONS Notebooks

 The package includes a set of interactive Jupyter Notebooks that demonstrate key functionalities through practical examples, and that can be run in the Jupyter environment either locally or remotely via a web browser.